 - Band III - National multiplexes - All stations are on DAB+.
-Until 2015 there will be three stations simulcast on DAB. - In 2013 stand-alone Band III ensembles were authorised by the regulator in the main conurbations, intended as a DAB+ platform for the smaller, non-commercial broadcasters - OFCOM has asked market-players to prepare plans for potential Digital Switch Over - In 2016, it will be decided whether all services in the future should be DAB+ - OFCOM holds the spectrum licence - In mid-February 2012, OFCOM awarded a broadcast licence to Romandie Médias SA to operate a further DAB+ network in French-speaking Switzerland.
+Until 2015 there will be three stations simulcast on DAB. - In 2013 stand-alone Band III ensembles were authorised by the regulator in the main conurbations, intended as a DAB+ platform for the smaller, non-commercial broadcasters - Radio market players will present to the regulator by the end of 2014 a detailed digital switch over plan. - In 2016, it will be decided whether all services in the future should be DAB+ - OFCOM holds the spectrum licence - In mid-February 2012, OFCOM awarded a broadcast licence to Romandie Médias SA to operate a further DAB+ network in French-speaking Switzerland.
 The new platform, which has a capacity of up to 18 DAB+ stations, went on air in April 2014. - The SRG licence includes the operation of a DAB multiplex and transmission network in Band III.
 The transmitter sites are operated by Swisscom Broadcast, but SRG is responsible for the planning of the network, signal generating and multiplexing.